lambdaclass/concrete/ROADMAP.md

    it requires `with(Alloc)`, whether it can fail, and which runtime obligations it creates.

-   H18 / owned-resource collections is closed; keep the design pointer here because every new collection API must preserve it.
-A collection owns its live elements until they are explicitly moved out. `clear`, `drop`, overwrite, set/replacement, and compaction paths destroy displaced live elements;
+   Every new collection API must preserve the H18 ownership contract documented in [CHANGELOG.md](CHANGELOG.md) and `docs/RUNTIME_COLLECTIONS.md`: a collection owns its live elements until they are explicitly moved out.
+   `clear`, `drop`, overwrite,
+   set/replacement, and compaction paths destroy displaced live elements;
    `pop`, `remove`, and `swap_remove` transfer ownership to the caller.
    Disposal stays forced-explicit (`x.drop()` / `defer x.drop()`), never silent
    scope-end auto-drop. `get -> Option<T>` remains `T: Copy`; non-`Copy` indexed access remains scoped callback / borrow / explicit move-out, with no returned mutable references.
-Full H18 mechanism and gates live in CHANGELOG and `docs/RUNTIME_COLLECTIONS.md`; only the pull-gated v1 fence remains: associated destructor-capability machinery is pulled by the first infallible non-`Alloc` destructor, and raw `*_unchecked` overwrite escapes remain documented trusted escapes.
+The remaining pull-gated v1 fence is associated destructor-capability machinery, pulled by the first infallible non-`Alloc` destructor, and raw `*_unchecked` overwrite escapes remain documented trusted escapes.